 Most people would agree that spending $4,000 to repair the truck is better than spending $30,000 for the pleasure of having a new vehicle.

-When you start looking at the numbers, you realize very quickly that having a new vehicle isn’t always your best option.
+When you look at the true numbers, it is easy to see that purchasing a new vehicle isn’t always your best option.

 Unfortunately, at some point, the cost of repairs will outweigh the economic benefits of keeping our current vehicles.

 The decision will be different for each person, but for us, we decided that as long as the repairs are averaging less than $1,000-1,500 a year, per vehicle, then it is worth doing the repairs.